-Saribung Trek is possible to do in anti-clockwise for which the trek start from Nar-Phu Valley “a hidden valley” and then ascend to Saribung pass and enter in the Mustang” known as little Tibet in Nepal” and down to Jomsom or clockwise for which the trek start from Jomsom and follow Upper Mustang trail and descend to Nar-Phu valley and Besisahar to end.
+Saribung Trek is possible to do in anti-clockwise for which the trek start from Nar-Phu Valley “a hidden valley” and then rise to Saribung pass and enter in the Mustang” known as little Tibet in Nepal” and down to Jomsom or clockwise for which the trek start from Jomsom and follow Upper Mustang trail and descend to Nar-Phu valley and Besisahar to end.

 Furthermore, you can do also an expedition but you need to have special mountaineering permits.
 There are many passes with ice and crevasse in between the Damodar Kunda region to Nar Phu valley.
-Moreover, you can visit different villages, monasteries, culture, and Buddhism.
+Moreover, you can visit different localities, monasteries, culture, and Buddhism.

 From the pass you can see the spectacular mountain scenery including Saribung peak.
 Trek to Saribung la takes about 21 days if you don’t climb a saribung peak.
-This trek is possible to do in any time (except winter) during the year.
+This trek is possible to do at any time (except winter) during the year.

 The particular route is designed for adventure world travelers who wish to hike to upper mustang combine with Nar Phu but are not restricted in time.
 Email us if this itinerary does not suit you or if you wish to have a tailor-made customize itinerary.Day 1 Arrival at Kathmandu valley

 Upon arrival in Kathmandu, Tribhuwan International Airport, we will receive you with private vehicle and transfer to hotel in Kathmandu bed with breakfast plan.
-Our representative will give you information about further programs.
+Our representative will brief you Expedition Saribung travel programs.

 Drive to Pokhara by tourist bus.
 Between on the way we will see the natural beauty like Trisuli river which is most popular in Nepal for rafting and we will follow the way almost bank of the Trisuli and Marsyandi River when we arrive in Pokhara transfer to hotel.